-Public school enrollment represents the number of full- and part-time students registered in school as of September 30 and include all elementary and secondary schools in Nunavut and all students enrolled in Kindergarten through Grade 12.
+Public school enrollment represents the number of full- and part-time students registered in school as of September 30 and includes all elementary and secondary schools in Nunavut and all students enrolled in Kindergarten through Grade 12.
 Enrollment by community shows an overall upward trend from 2010/11 to 2018/19, reaching 1,980 students in 2018/19.
-However, the number of students enrolled in public schools in the Kitikmeot region decreased by 8% in 2019/20 over the previous year, represented by a decrease in all communities except for Kugaaruk, potentially being attributed to the COVID-19 pandemic related challenges.
-While data for 2020/21 was not available at the time of writing this report, an upward trend in enrollment continued from 2021/22 to 2023/24 in all communities, except for Kugaaruk that had decreasing enrollments over this period.
-In 2023/24, enrollment in the Kitikmeot reached 2,080 students (Figure 6.5-1).
+However, the number of students enrolled in public schools in the Kitikmeot region decreased by 8% in 2019/20 over the previous year, represented by a decrease in all communities except for Kugaaruk, potentially being attributed to the COVID-19 pandemic-related challenges.
+An upward trend in enrollment continued from 2020/21 to 2024/25 in Cambridge Bay, Gjoa Haven, and Taloyoak, with some variability for Kugaaruk and Kugluktuk.
+In 2024/25, enrollment in the Kitikmeot reached 2,102 students (Figure 6.5-1).